 Small daily habits create big mental shifts.

-Psychological health directly affects our life quality.
+Mental well-being directly affects our life quality..
 Ignoring it can be suicidal.
 Small changes in consciousness and lifestyle in time can lead us to a happy and balanced life.
 Remember, if the mind is calm, then no storm in life can shake us.”

 Do not feel ashamed if you or someone you know is experiencing mental stress.
 Wisdom, not weakness, is asking for help.
 Do share this article so that more people also become aware.